 Why Use X-Rays?

 Another valid clinical reason for X-rays would be to look for spinal abnormalities, such as tumors, degeneration, or fusion.2 Chiropractors can view bones, joints, soft tissues, muscles, and fat on the X-ray.
-In order to reduce the slight risk of exposure caused by X-rays, chiropractors must have their equipment regularly inspected.
+In order to reduce the slight risk of exposure to radiation caused by X-rays, chiropractors must have their equipment regularly inspected and deemed to be safe for operation.
 These days, special X-ray films and screens “dramatically reduce the radiation dose” as well.
 Chiropractors weigh the risks of X-rays with benefits of the information that they can gather in order to formulate the best treatment.
-Not all patients receive X-rays, but patients with fractures and infections, for example, may benefit from them.3
+Not all patients receive X-rays.
+However, patients with fractures and infections or other potentially serious conditions, for example, may find benefit from them.3

 Digital X-rays are also one way to “go green”.
-One company, Custom X-Ray Digital, makes chiropractic systems that offer features such as eliminating the need for “cassettes, film, chemistry, automatic film processor, darkroom, film storage, and monthly maintenance”, systems for clinics of any size, and low-power/cost-effective systems.4 Lupica Medical Systems provides affordable options to serve any type of practice.
-They offer digital X-ray equipment with various configurations (i.e., Full spine, Tilt Wall Bucky, etc.).
-They also have reader systems that are compact and lightweight.5 MedicExchange.com sells a variety of brands of chiropractic X-ray machines to serve the full-range of chiropractic practice budgets.
-Their aim is to reduce healthcare costs.6
+One company, Custom X-Ray Digital, makes chiropractic systems that offer features such as eliminating the need for “cassettes, film, chemistry, automatic film processor, darkroom, film storage, and monthly maintenance”, systems for clinics of any size, and low-power/cost-effective systems.5 Lupica Medical Systems provides affordable options to serve any type of practice.
+Founded in 1984, it is an American-based company.
+They offer digital X-ray equipment with various configurations (i.e., Full spine, Tilt Wall Bucky, etc.), in addition to a variety of other accessories that are needed by the practitioner to perform the X-rays.
+They also have reader systems that are compact and lightweight.
+Lupica Medical Systems also installs on-site and provides additional system calibration, services, and radiation safety audits to the distributed X-ray systems.6

-Medical Records and X-rays
+Medical Records and X-Rays